-- Mission Component – providing a blend of sworn and unsworn personnel deployed to, or ready to deploy to, overseas missions and other operations as required.
+- Mission component members - providing a blend of sworn and unsworn personnel deployed to, or ready to deploy to, overseas missions and other operations as required.

 - Specialist Response Group - providing ready response, highly-skilled tactical and specialist policing capability for rapid deployment to domestic and international operational situations.

-Strong partnerships with other key Commonwealth agencies, state and territory police services, international organisations and the private sector remain critical to the effective delivery of International Deployment Group business.
+Strong partnerships with other key Commonwealth agencies, state and territory police services, international organisations and the private sector remain critical to the effective delivery of IDG business.

-Currently the IDG manages approximately 440 members deployed to United Nations Missions in South Sudan and Cyprus and international missions in Timor-Leste, Papua New Guinea, Nauru, Solomon Islands, Vanuatu, Samoa, Tonga, and Afghanistan.
+Currently the IDG manages approximately 400 members deployed to United Nations Missions in South Sudan and Cyprus and international missions in Timor-Leste, Papua New Guinea, Nauru, Solomon Islands, Vanuatu, Samoa and Tonga.